 Numerous compositions have been written for her and have been commissioned by organizations such as the National Endowment for the Arts, Connecticut Commission for the Arts, Canada Council, and Minnesota Composers Forum.
 Ms. Van Cleve has received grants for the performance and recording of new works from the Mary Flagler Cary Charitable Trust, Minnesota Composers Forum, Jerome Foundation, and North West Area Foundation.
 She has been awarded residencies at the Yellow Springs Artist Colony and the Banff Centre, and she won the prestigious Yale School of Music Alumni Association Prize.

-Van Cleve is the author of Oboe Unbound, a book on contemporary oboe techniques published by Scarecrow Press.
+Van Cleve is the author of Oboe Unbound, a book on contemporary oboe techniques published by Rowman and Littlefield Press.
 She is co-author of the award-winning book/CD publication, Composers' Voices from Ives to Ellington, Yale University Press.
 She also created an oboe performance edition of the first three of Bach’s cello suites, available through T.D.
 Ellis Music Publishing, ASCAP.

 Ms. Van Cleve received her DMA from Yale School of Music, her MFA from California Institute of the Arts, and her BA, Magna cum Laude, from Bowdoin College.
 She is the oboe teacher at Connecticut College and Wesleyan University, and Director of Yale’s Oral History of American Music project.
 Her former teachers have included Ronald Roseman, Allan Vogel, and Basil Reeve.

 Ms. Van Cleve currently resides in Guilford, Connecticut, with her husband, Jack Vees, and daughter, Nola.